WordPress/gutenberg/README.dist.md

 ```js
 window.customGutenberg = { ... };
 ```

+As the other global variables, also `customGutenberg` should be defined **before** Gutenberg import.

 Important to say that Gutenberg works perfectly without the settings of this object :)